 The Championing Equity Toolkit was created by Essey Workie, Multicultural Coaching, for the Early Childhood Funders Collaborative (ECFC), with the thoughtful contributions of ECFC members and other colleagues in the funding community, including: Liz Bruno, Brady Education Fund, and Ellen Roche, Trust for Learning, who provided helpful guidance to ensure alignment between this publication and ECFC’s racial equity working group; Our featured Champions who shared their stories and expertise by participating in in-depth key informant interviews; Kevin Douglas, Grantmakers Concerned with Immigrants and Refugees, and Shantel Meek, The Children's Equity Project, for lending their technical expertise as external reviewers and graciously giving their time and energy to this work.
 This report also benefited from edits and design ideas led by Carrie Haynes, Cause Creative.

-This project is generously supported by the Annie E. Casey Foundation.
+This project was generously supported by the Annie E. Casey Foundation.